 Although it is considered incurable, periodontitis can be treated and kept under control.
 Dr. Lum has helped numerous patients with gum diseases get relief from their effects and prevent further infection.

 Periodontitis is an advanced stage of gum disease.
 Its initial stage is known as gingivitis and is characterized by symptoms such as mild gum inflammation, redness, swelling, bleeding of gums, halitosis, and pain when biting and chewing food.
 If gingivitis is not treated at this early stage, it turns into periodontitis.

-Plaque and tartar are the main causes of periodontitis.
-The tartar deposits on the teeth (closer to the gum line) contain thousands of harmful bacteria that feed off the food debris in the mouth.
-During this, they liberate harmful acids that can erode the enamel, to cause cavities, and decay the gum tissues.
-The gums get severely infected and develop into diseases such as periodontitis.
+Plaque and tartar are the two main issues that cause periodontitis.
+They accumulate on the teeth close to the gum line and contain harmful bacteria.
+These bacteria feed off the food debris in the mouth and release harmful acids that erode the enamel and cause cavities and gum tissue decay.
+The gums get severely infected and diseases such as periodontitis develop.

-Post-treatment, make sure that you take the medication as prescribed by the dentist.
-Also, brush and floss the teeth twice every day to ensure the effective removal of microbes from the mouth.
-Routine visits to the dentist’s office should be scheduled so that we can check for any unexpected issues and infections, and carry out oral cleaning.
+After gum disease treatment, you should take your medication as prescribed by the dentist and brush and floss your teeth twice daily to ensure you effectively remove the microbes from the mouth.
+Routine visits to the dentist should also be scheduled so that we can perform dental cleanings and check for any unexpected issues or infections.